OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

-**Last Updated: Feb 1, 2018**
+**Last Updated: May 25, 2018**

-See here for Foursquare Privacy Basics
+For more information, see Foursquare Privacy Basics.

 Foursquare Labs, Inc. Privacy Policy

 Foursquare knows that you take your privacy seriously.
 We do, too.
-We intend to be transparent with you about our data practices and to give you control over information we collect about you (your “Data”), some of which may identify you or from which you may be identified. (“PII”).
+We intend to be transparent with you about our data practices and to give you control over information we collect about you (your “Data”), some of which may identify you or from which you may be identified (“PII”).

 This is the Privacy Policy for Foursquare Labs, Inc. and its wholly-owned subsidiaries: Foursquare Labs UK Limited and Foursquare Labs Asia Pte.
-Ltd. (collectively, “Foursquare”, “we”, “us” or “our”).
+Ltd. (collectively, "Foursquare", "we", "us" or "our").

 Foursquare offers the following services:

-1. Consumer Services, which include our websites (www.foursquare.com and developer.foursquare.com) (the “Sites”), our Foursquare City Guide, Swarm and Marsbot mobile applications (collectively, the “Apps”), and our features (i.e. attributes that Foursquare makes available, such as the ability for users to create lists), content (e.g. tips, reviews, photos that users may provide), and widgets (i.e. an application that allows users to access the Apps) (all, collectively, the “Consumer Services”). and
+1. Consumer Services, which include our websites (www.foursquare.com and developer.foursquare.com) (collectively, the “Sites”), our Foursquare City Guide, Swarm and Marsbot mobile applications (collectively, the “Apps”), and our features (i.e. attributes that Foursquare makes available, such as the ability for users to create lists), content (e.g. tips, reviews, photos that users may provide), and widgets (i.e. applications that allow users to access the Apps) (all, collectively, the “Consumer Services”). and
 2. Enterprise Services, which include our media, attribution, analytics, Application Programming Interface (“API”) and Software Development Kit (“SDK”) products (collectively, the “Enterprise Services”).

 This Privacy Policy is divided into four parts:
 **Part I** applies to Data about users of our Consumer Services (“Foursquare Users”).
-**Part II** applies to Data provided by customers of our Enterprise Services (“Enterprise Customers”), about users of Enterprise Customers’ products (“Partner End-users”).
+**Part II** applies to Data provided by customers of our Enterprise Services (“Enterprise Customers”) about users of Enterprise Customers’ products (“Partner End-users”).
 **Part III** applies to Data about individuals other than Foursquare Users and Partner End-users, such as individuals acting in their professional capacity as representatives of a third party developer, vendor, partner or enterprise customer.
 **Part IV** applies to all Data that we may collect and further process in the circumstances described in all of Parts I, II and III.